 On a trip to the acclaimed playwright's hometown, you can go backstage at the Royal Shakespeare Company (RSC), watch a performance of some of his famous plays, take part in a Drama workshop and visit some key sites in the writer's life.

-London Theatre Trips
+School Theatre Trips

 Alternatively, there are a significant number of small to large theatre productions taking place all across the capital.
 You could see a play by Chekhov or a brand new masterpiece.

-If you don’t have the budget to spend on school trips, then you might like to organise a workshop at your own school to bring a bit of variety to the semester.
+If you don't have the budget to spend on school trips, then you might like to organize a workshop at your own school to bring a bit of variety to the semester.
 Theatre Workshops visit schools with fun-filled activity workshops led by trained actors.
 Pupils can watch performances, be taught acting tips like breathing exercises, and get a chance to stand up on stage themselves too.

 If you are limited to online teaching jobs, you can still do activities such as costume-making with your students - they will have to buy their own supplies - or three-way conference calls with a guest actor or actress.